mununki/rescriptdep/vscode-rescriptdep/README.md

 - **Full Dependency Graph Visualization**: View the complete dependency graph of your ReScript project
 - **Module-Focused Views**: Focus on a specific module and see its direct dependencies and dependents
+- **Unused Module Detection**: Identify modules that have no dependents to help locate potential dead code
 - **Interactive Graph**: Click on modules to navigate through dependencies
 - **High Performance**: Uses digest-based caching to improve performance for large projects